Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Limitations

 \paragraph{Temporal dependence and logger drift.} Non–stationarity (launches, safety updates) can bias or widen intervals. \emph{Mitigations:} report dependence–robust SEs (block/stationary bootstrap), shorten analysis windows, and monitor judge drift via rank–based/residual change detection with FDR control.

-\paragraph{Oracle independence and leakage.} OUA assumes the oracle slice is i.i.d.\ with non-overlapping folds. \emph{Mitigations:} reuse deterministic folds across modules, de–duplicate the slice, and periodically refresh it.
+\paragraph{Oracle independence and leakage.} Calibration-aware inference assumes the oracle slice is i.i.d.\ with non-overlapping folds. \emph{Mitigations:} reuse deterministic folds across modules, de–duplicate the slice, and periodically refresh it.

-\paragraph{Selection and multiplicity.} Scanning many $\pi'$ inflates winner’s curse. \emph{Mitigations:} use FDR control (BH/BY), optionally an outer split for IF–Stack to reduce selection optimism, and emphasize pre–specified contrasts.
+\paragraph{Selection and multiplicity.} Scanning many $\pi'$ inflates winner's curse. \emph{Mitigations:} use FDR control (BH/BY), optionally an outer split for influence-function stacking to reduce selection optimism, and emphasize pre–specified contrasts.

 \paragraph{Teacher forcing and API drift.} Accurate propensities require deterministic, chat–native TF (stable tokenizer/template) with additivity/conditionality invariants; missing/invalid TF corrupts ratios.
 In our experiments, 39 of 5,000 prompts (0.8\%) were filtered: 11 due to base-policy TF conformance failures, and 28 due to missing target-policy logprobs.
 While small, we report this explicitly: practitioners should expect some data loss from TF gaps, and filtering should always be logged for reproducibility.
 This also highlights the current state of TF support from LLM providers: major closed-source providers (OpenAI, Anthropic, Google) do not currently support teacher forcing for chat models, and among open-weight hosting providers, Fireworks AI was the only service we found with reliable TF support.
-Even for our TF reliability test (clone = base with different seed), raw ESS is 26\% rather than the theoretical 100\%, reflecting API-level non-determinism and floating-point divergence in log-probability summation; SIMCal-W restores this to 99\% (\cref{tab:weight-diagnostics}).
-This 26\% is still substantially higher than other policies (0.4--0.7\%), confirming TF captures real distributional similarity.
-The dominant issue is CLE, not TF quality: LLM trajectories are high-dimensional enough that even moderate policy differences yield poor coverage (see \cref{tab:weight-diagnostics}). \emph{Mitigations:} enforce schema/conformance checks, ledger failures, and treat results as conditional on TF quality (App.~\ref{app:impl}).
+Even for our TF reliability test (clone = base with different seed), raw ESS is 26\% rather than the theoretical 100\%, reflecting API-level non-determinism and floating-point divergence in log-probability summation; weight stabilization restores this to 99\% (\cref{tab:weight-diagnostics}).
+This 26\% is substantially higher than other policies (0.4--0.7\%), confirming TF captures real distributional similarity, but it is far from the theoretical 100\% and suggests propensity estimates carry meaningful error even before overlap considerations.
+OPE failure in our experiments reflects two compounding issues: (i) TF brittleness corrupts propensity estimates, and (ii) CLE limits precision even with perfect propensities.
+We cannot cleanly separate their contributions, but both matter: if TF were the only problem, weight stabilization should improve ranking more than it does; if CLE were the only problem, clone should have ESS $\approx$ 100\%. \emph{Mitigations:} enforce schema/conformance checks, ledger failures, and treat results as conditional on TF quality (App.~\ref{app:impl}).

 \paragraph{Subgroups and fairness.} Calibration quality and ESS gains may differ across subgroups. \emph{Mitigations:} provide subgroup diagnostics (ESS, reliability) and, when feasible, use subgroup–specific calibration/weights or constrained pooling.